ignotus87/gerje-kviz/README.md

 # Improvements needed
 - prevent selection of option texts
+- translate score and question in header
+- show extra info after answer (for a while)
+- fix review: shows OK for score -10

 # Credits for the template
 The template created by [ceodigvijay](https://github.com/ceodigvijay/quiz-template-html-css-js) was applied.